Robert-Vaduva/Masterblog-API/README.md

-# Masterblog
+# Masterblog-API

-Repository used to build a blog with Flask.
+Repository used to build a blog with Flask (Frontend and Backend) and JavaScript.

 ## Installation